 One of the primary tasks to be completed during the childcare application process is to determine which household members must be included on the case.
-Four types of possible household members need to be considered.
+Three types of possible household members need to be considered.

 - All natural, adoptive, or step-parents must be included in the household.
 Parents who are temporarily absent from the home must be considered household members if they plan on returning to the home.